JuliaStats/Distributions.jl/doc/source/types.rst

 It has two type parameters that define the kind of samples that can be drawn therefrom.

-- ``F <: VariateForm`` specifies the form of the variate, which can be either of the following:
+- ``F <: VariateForm`` specifies the form of the variate, which can be one of the following:

     ================== ========================= ======================================
        **Type**           **A single sample**       **Multiple samples**